paulfioravanti/dotfiles/README.md

 ## Setup Scripts

-Before setting up a new development environment on a new machine, ensure XCode _and_ XCode command line tools have been installed from the App Store, then run:
+Before setting up a new development environment on a new machine, ensure XCode itself _and_ the XCode Command Line Tools have been installed from the App Store, then run:

 ```
 $ git clone https://github.com/paulfioravanti/dotfiles.git ~/.dotfiles